vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

-        "ContractWithVaulter": "",                  -> if it is new file uplad then base 64 string, else string from API "PromissoryNoteIsNewUpload": false,        -> if it is new file upload then 'true', else 'false' "PromissoryNote": "",                       -> if it is new file uplad then base 64 string, else string from API "PoliticalStatementIsNewUpload": false,    -> if it is new file upload then 'true', else 'false' "PoliticalStatement": ""                    -> if it is new file uplad then base 64 string, else string from API }
+        "ContractWithVaulter": "",                  -> if it is new file uplad then base 64 string, else string from API "PromissoryNoteIsNewUpload": false,        -> if it is new file upload then 'true', else 'false' "PromissoryNote": "",                       -> if it is new file uplad then base 64 string, else string from API "BusinessCooperationRequestIsNewUpload": false,    -> if it is new file upload then 'true', else 'false' "BusinessCooperationRequest": ""                    -> if it is new file uplad then base 64 string, else string from API
+   }
 }
 ````